 What is Clearing?

-Clearing begins on 5 July 2024 and continues until the end of August, or until all courses are full.
-As soon as the student has received all of their results, they can apply for a course through Clearing.
+Clearing begins on 5 July 2025 and continues until the end of August, or until all courses are full.
+As soon as the applicant has received all of their results, they can apply for a course through Clearing.

 If they are studying alternative qualifications like the Access to HE Diploma, BTEC, International Baccalaureate, or T Levels, they don’t need to wait until A Level results day – they can apply as soon as they have their results.

-The student may need to speak to an academic as part of the Clearing process, so make sure they are prepared for any questions they may be asked (or any questions they might want to ask).
+- They may need to speak to an academic as part of the Clearing process, so make sure they are prepared for any questions they may be asked, such as about their motivation for applying to the course (or any questions they might want to ask).

-What to do when the student gets their results
+What to do when students have their results

 If the student already has all of their results, they can apply now.

-On A Level results day (15 August), the first thing to do when they have their results is to call our Clearing hotline.
+On A Level results day (14 August), the first thing to do when they have their results is to call our Clearing hotline.
 They’ll first speak to our Clearing team, and then if necessary, an academic on their course.
-Most course offers during Clearing are made over the phone.
+During Clearing, most offers are made over the phone.

 If the phone lines are busy, you can hold their place in the queue, but we can’t discuss their application with you, so we’ll need to speak to them as soon as we answer.